Lens Choices

 Discuss lens choices at your assessment

 The right lens depends on your prescription, your lifestyle, and your visual priorities.
-Dr Hunt discusses all options at your cataract assessment.
+A/Prof Hunt discusses all options at your cataract assessment.

 (02) 8544 0719 Mon – Fri, 8:00am – 4:30pm